Sunday, October 31, 2010

 Time to make the afternoon drive.
 If you're tired of flowers go to Vincent's post and see landscape and animals...

-My new favourite genus, though that does not imply that I can identify its members.
+My new favourite genus, though that does not mean that I can identify its members.
 I saw my first Hermannia in Namibia in 2009, at Klein Aus Vista, and was smitten with their delicate, bell like flowers.
 I had no idea what it could be.
-Above, Hermannia cococarpa.
+Above, possibly Hermannia cococarpa.

 Here's the happy gogga again, in what I was sure would be the easiest flower of all to identify.
 Obviously a hibiscus, yes?
 Malvaceae, yes?
 So, can I find it in a book or on the web?
 No. Help!
 It grew no taller than 6".